A Discontinuous Galerkin Consistent Splitting Method for the Incompressible Navier-Stokes Equations: Discretization in Time

 The velocity $\hat{\ve{u}} = \ve{u} + \nabla \phi$ is then completely divergence-free.
 Note, however, that $\hat{\ve{u}}$ does not fulfill the tangential boundary conditions of the original problem.
 This can easily be shown by forming the dot product of the Helmholtz--Leray decomposition~\eqref{eq:helmholtz_leray_decomposition} with a tangential unit vector $\ve{\tau}$ which yields

 Simultaneously, we obtain the correct normal boundary condition of $\ve{u}$

-due to the boundary condition for the normal derivative of $\phi$ on $\Gamma_\mathrm{D}$, see Eq.~\eqref{eq:leray_boundary_conditions}.
-This dilemma forces us to choose between a) a not strictly divergence-free velocity field with correct boundary conditions obtained via the standard form we started with given in Eqs.~\eqref{eq:ppe_time_discretized}--\eqref{eq:momentum_equation}, or b) a solenoidal velocity field $\hat{\ve{u}}$ which does not fulfill the tangential boundary conditions as desired.

-Following~\citet{Liu2009,Pacheco2021_c} among others, we apply the Leray projection only for the velocities of old time steps.
+due to the boundary condition for the normal derivative of $\phi$ on $\Gamma_\mathrm{D}$, see Equation~\eqref{eq:leray_boundary_conditions}.
+This dilemma forces us to choose between a) a not strictly divergence-free velocity field with correct boundary conditions obtained via the standard form we started with given in Equations~\eqref{eq:momentum_equation}--\eqref{eq:ppe_time_discretized}, or b) a solenoidal velocity field $\hat{\ve{u}}$ which does not fulfill the tangential boundary conditions as desired.
+Following~\citet{Liu2009,Pacheco2021_c} among others, we apply the Leray projection only for the velocities of old time steps, which might be compared to eliminating the projection step in the context of classical projection schemes, see, e.g., \citet{Guermond2006} Equations (3.17)--(3.18).
+The divergence-free velocity field $\hat{\ve{u}}$ is employed in the acceleration term on the right-hand side of Equation~\eqref{eq:momentum_equation}, which can be rewritten as

+The momentum equation including the Leray correction is solved first.
+With the new velocity, the PPE~\eqref{eq:ppe_time_discretized} yields the pressure $p^{n+1}$.
+The Leray variable $\phi$ is determined via

+with boundary conditions given in Equation~\eqref{eq:leray_boundary_conditions}.
+This leads to an additional Poisson equation to be solved per time step, where $\phi^{n+1}$ is used in the next time steps.